bio from 1990:

 I've been collecting rocks, thinking about rocks, and writing poems about rocks for a long time.

 These are just a few rocks from my collection.
 I bring these rocks and others to schools and libraries when I visit.
 Learn more about author visits here.

 a little update:

-Leslie Barnard Booth graduated from Pomona College and holds an MS in education and an MFA in creative writing, both from the University of Oregon.
-She has taught at preschool, elementary, and college levels and currently lives in Portland, Oregon, with her family.
-When she’s not writing, she can be found hiking, biking, and, of course—collecting rocks.
-A Stone Is a Story is her debut picture book.
+Leslie Barnard Booth grew up in the Pacific Northwest, among giant trees and rugged mountains.
+She attended Pomona College and later earned an MFA in creative writing and an MS in education from the University of Oregon.
+She lives in Portland, Oregon, and loves exploring the natural world with her family.
+A Stone Is a Story is her first picture book.
 Visit her at lesliebarnardbooth.com.